Medical Student Education

 Students will be provided exposure to comprehensive patient care that includes a full spectrum of urological illnesses including urinary stones, incontinence, BPH, pediatric and adult UTI, ED, acute scrotum, hematuria, and prostate cancer, with a focus on the application of new technological solutions for common urologic conditions.
 Students will be exposed to new minimally invasive procedures, robotic surgery, endoscopy and open surgical procedures.

 Students will engage in various activities within online learning environment while interacting with a team of attendings and residents during the 4-week rotation.
-This elective will be offered up to three times per year.
+This elective will be offered once a year.

 Prerequisite: Successful completion of SUR 700 or SUR 800